kavinsrinivasan12/Adventure-Works-Power-BI/README.md

 Parameters: Enabled dynamic what-if scenarios so users can interact with and explore different outcomes.
 Anomaly Detection: Set up alerts to automatically highlight unusual data points for quicker insights.
 Tooltips: Designed custom tooltips to show more details on hover without cluttering the main visuals.
-Filters on Visuals: Applied specific filters to allow users to drill down into data for more accurate representation.